ondevg/Prediction-of-Pt-NMR-chem-shifts/README.md

 ![alt text](https://github.com/ondevg/Prediction-of-Pt-NMR-chem-shifts/blob/main/mainfig.png?raw=true)

-The ML model offers an impressive accuracy of 0.98% (normalized root-mean-square deviation / RMSD) on the held-out test set, with chemical shift values ranging from -6293 to 7090 ppm.
+The ML model offers an accuracy of 0.98% (normalized root-mean-square deviation / RMSD) on the held-out test set, with chemical shift values ranging from -6293 to 7090 ppm.
 This workflow can be a valuable tool for researchers in the field, as it provides a reliable approach for the rapid correlation of Pt complex structure with 195Pt chemical shifts.

 We hope that this workflow will contribute to the advancement of research in the field of water-soluble Pt complexes and catalysis.